About Hay

 The Hay Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Whitman County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Hay, Washington residents are available through the local police department and authorized providers in Whitman County.
+Fingerprinting services for Hay, Washington residents are available through local police (where present) and authorized providers in Whitman County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Whitman County Sheriff's Office for scheduling and fees.

 To register to vote in Hay, Washington, residents can register online through the Washington Secretary of State's website, by mail, or in person at the Whitman County elections office.
 Washington requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Washington Secretary of State's voter lookup tool.
 For local municipal elections in Hay, contact the Whitman County Clerk's office for schedules and ballot information.

-Property records for Hay, Washington are maintained by the Whitman County Assessor's Office and the Whitman County County Auditor.
+Property records for Hay, Washington are maintained by the Whitman County Assessor's Office and the Whitman County Auditor.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Whitman County, including parcels in Hay.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Whitman County County Auditor maintains recorded documents including deeds, mortgages, liens, and easements.
+The Whitman County Auditor maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Washington counties provide online property record searches through their county websites.
-For in-person requests, visit the Whitman County offices at the county courthouse.
 The Whitman County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Hay, Washington residents are available through both county and state offices.
 The Washington State Department of Health, Center for Health Statistics, located in Olympia, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Washington.
 Orders can be placed online, by mail, or in person.
 Locally, the Whitman County Clerk's office issues marriage licenses and maintains marriage records for Whitman County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.